macalinao/cloudgame/README.md

 Mixins are basically plugins that a game can use to change how the game works.
 They provide listeners and data that power the game.

-Another huge point of CloudGame is that **everything is an event**.
+Another huge point of CloudGame is that everything uses events.
 All game logic is handled in events to allow mixins to modify how the game operates.
 If you want to send an extra message when a player leaves a game, you can just subscribe to the `GameLeaveEvent` and send a message there.